Using Perl DBI to publish your data on the web

 /http/htdocs/tut4_2.pl

-Basic program for displaying data via CGI
+Basic program that displays data by using CGI

 #!/usr/bin/perl -w